-His Excellency President Uhuru Kenyatta’s biggest gift to the youth, of all the other gifts, will be making sure that Kenya will be continually industrialized by the most innovative youth in the years, if not decades to come.
+One of His Excellency Dr. William Ruto’s best gifts to Kenyan youth, early in his able leadership, will be making sure that Kenya will be continually industrialized by the most innovative youth in the years, if not decades to come.

 The best way to do that is to make sure that the most brilliant young men and women of Kenya, from all sectors of society, both government, nonprofit, and business, benefit from the best training abroad, receive funding for their ideas in the most industrialized 11 nations of the globe, and bring all those resources back home that will launch companies, creating thousands of jobs.